Damaniel/dos_games/DAMPBN/README.md

 ### Build requirements

 The toolchain used by this game is very specific (and old!) though - I'll probably toss a pre-assembled DJGPP installation on archive.org somewhere.
+It
-It includes:
+includes:

 - DJGPP 2.03
 - gcc 2.95.2
 - Allegro 3.12

 Why am I using these?
 They hit the sweet spot between functional and bloated.
 Allegro 4.x does way more than I need, and new versions of gcc generate very large amounts of code.
 Who needs modern standards anyway?

+### What's done

+- Pictures can be loaded from the command line
+- Logo screen, title screen
+- Save / Load
+- Funcional timer
+- 'Mark' (highlight) function
+- 3 different pixel styles
+- Overview 'map' showing overall progress

+### What's left to do?

+Lots.

+- Load picture screen (not from the command line)
+- Help screen
+- Option screen (continue last, start/continue another)
+- Save on exit confirmation
+- Periodic auto-save
+- Replay of draw progress on screen when picture is complete
+- Gallery
+- More pictures (and pictures that aren't test/prototype images)!
+- MIDI player
+- Sound effects
+- Mouse support
+- (and plenty of other stuff I haven't thought of yet)

+### Additional notes
+- Currently, images can be up to 320x200 pixels in size, with up to 64 colors.